historic-trails/website/docs/sites/alexander-majors-house.md

 The house was built in 1856 on a 300-acre farmstead on the Missouri-Kansas border.
 This property served both as family home and headquarters for Majors' freighting company.[^WPAGuide1998iv] Two years later, when the contract system changed and Majors' wife died, he remarried and moved his family to Nebraska City to oversee shipments to Utah; he gave away the state line property to his daughter Rebecca. [^Morton2012e][^WPAGuide1998v]

-## Architectural Style
-The Majors House was built in a [Classical revival style](http://www.phmc.state.pa.us/portal/communities/architecture/styles/classical-revival.html).
-It employs a "T" shaped floor plan and contains nine rooms and two stories of [light wood frame construction](https://www.britannica.com/technology/light-frame-construction).
-This house is one of the oldest houses with light wood frame construction in Kansas.[^NPSFormii]

 {% include figure.html
   class="img-left"
   width="33%"